algolia/magento/_src/m2-indexing.md

 * customRanking
 * unretrievableAttributes

-Additional index settings can be managed in the Algolia dashboard or via extension’s `algolia_categories_index_before_set_settings` custom event.
+Additional index settings can be managed in the Algolia dashboard or via the extension’s `algolia_categories_index_before_set_settings` custom event.
+See [events](/magento/doc/m2/backend).
 You can hook into this event and modify the settings programmatically directly from Magento.

 ## Pages indexing